 Camps for Kids

-Join Portland Audubon for summer, winter and spring break camps!
-Whether youth discover a Coastal Giant Salamander along our trails, observe an Bald Eagle soaring over the gorge, or see whales off the coast of the San Juan Islands, children get to learn, play and explore, all while making friends and connecting to nature.
+Join Portland Audubon for summer, spring break, November and No School Day camps!
+Whether youth discover a Coastal Giant Salamander along our trails, observe a Bald Eagle soaring over the gorge, or bask in the wander of the giant Redwoods, children get to learn, play and explore, all while making friends and connecting to nature.

 Our programs are fun, safe, inclusive, and offer a holistic approach that allows campers to express themselves individually through hands-on learning.

-View our Frequently Asked Questions to for information on food allergies, student ratios and more.
+View our Frequently Asked Questions for information on food allergies, student ratios and more.

 What to Expect